+253.025 Acquisition of state lands for purposes other than preservation, conservation, and recreation.-- performance postaudits of acquisitions and divestitures which, according to his or her preliminary assessments of board-approved acquisitions and divestitures, review of the overall land acquisition program he or she deems necessary.
 These preliminary assessments shall selected reviews will be initiated not later than within 60 days following the final approval by the board of land acquisitions under this section.
 If an audit is conducted, the Auditor General shall submit an audit report to the board of trustees, the President of the Senate, the Speaker of the House of Representatives, and their designees.

-Section 79.
+Section 76.
 Subsection (16) of section 259.041, Florida Statutes, is amended to read:

-259.041 Acquisition of state-owned lands for preservation, conservation, and recreation purposes .--
+259.041 Acquisition of state-owned lands for preservation, conservation, and recreation purposes.-- review of the overall land acquisition program.

-(16) The Auditor General shall conduct audits performance postaudits of acquisitions and divestitures which he or she deems necessary, according to his or her preliminary assessments of board-approved acquisitions and divestitures review of the overall land acquisition program.
 These preliminary assessments shall selected reviews will be initiated not later than within 60 days following the final approval by the board of land acquisitions under this section.
 If an audit is conducted, the Auditor General shall submit an audit report to the board of trustees, the President of the Senate, the Speaker of the House of Representatives, and their designees.